-- . offer, pledge, sell or contract to sell any common stock, - . sell any option or contract to purchase any common stock, - . purchase any option or contract to sell any common stock, - . grant any option, right or warrant for the sale of any common stock, - . lend or otherwise dispose of or transfer any common stock, - . request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- . offer, pledge, sell or contract to sell any common stock, - . sell any option or contract to purchase any common stock, - . purchase any option or contract to sell any common stock, - . grant any option, right or warrant for the sale of any common stock, - . lend or otherwise dispose of or transfer any common stock, - . request or demand that we file a registration statement related to the common stock, or - . enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.

 This lockup provision applies to common stock and to securities convertible into or exchangeable or exercisable for or repayable with common stock.
 It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
+Merrill Lynch, in its sole discretion, may release any of the securities subject to lockup agreements at any time prior to the expiration of the lockup period without notice.
+Merrill Lynch has no present intent or arrangement to release any of the securities subject to these lockup agreements.